timskillman/pico-arcade/README.md

 # Coming Soon!

-I have also developed a compact, 'connector free' means of prototyping super-slim devices that are easy to wire together and solder using a unique circuit board printed by a 3D printer and no special filaments.
+Pico Arcade is currently under development and will include a number of exciting software and hardware projects using various sensors.
+In the pipeline, I have also developed a compact, 'connector free' means of prototyping super-slim devices that are easy to wire together and solder using a unique circuit board printed by a 3D printer and no special filaments.

 **Watch this space!**